Best Laptop Gamer 2020: Laptops gaming has come a long way in recent years.

 We limited our general choice to computers in a GTX 1070 GPU, since systems with

-this specification have the best balance of performance, features, and price for most
+this specification has the best balance of performance, features, and price for most

 gamers, while the budget category was limited to computers with GPU GTX 1060.